developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 **DOM injection works by inserting CSS, JavaScript and/or meta tags into a running app**, enhancing the app with the functionality contained within the inserted code.
 EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving that code in a file.
 Once that file is pushed to the target device, the desired functionality is available next time the app is launched.

 **This tool is a browser-based solution** with a point-and-click interface that creates DOM injection configuration files that are ready for deployment.
-It is designed to help companies that use SAP ITSmobile and similar solutions to easily modify legacy apps without requiring special skills.
+It is designed to aid users of SAP ITSmobile and similar solutions to easily modify legacy apps without requiring special skills.

 **NOTE: This guide assumes a working knowledge of Enterprise Browser and the process of editing and deploying its** `Config.xml` **files**.